 - Description: Briefly describe the Script Functionality.
 It is always a good practice to provide a valid description.

-- ReadOnlyVariables: Please select the variables that you want to use in the Script, and they may be user-defined variables or System default variables.
-Remember, variables selected as ReadOnlyVariables used for Read-only purpose (we can’t alter them)
+- ReadOnlyVariables: Please select the variables you want to use in the Script, which may be user-defined for System default variables.
+Remember, variables selected as ReadOnlyVariables are used for Read-only purposes (we can’t alter them)

 - ReadWriteVariables: Please select the variables you want to use in the Script.
-Remember, variables selected as ReadWriteVariables can alter according to our requirement
+Remember, variables selected as ReadWriteVariables will alter according to our requirements.

-STEP 6: Within the SSIS Script Component as Transformation Input Columns tab, you can cross-check the input columns.
+STEP 6: You can cross-check the input columns within the SSIS Script Component as Transformation Input Columns tab.

 STEP 8: Within the Script tab, please click on the Edit Script.. button to write the actual C# Script

-STEP 9: Add your custom C# code here.
-For this example, we are concatenating First name, Last Name, and then we are converting the First Letter to Uppercase.
+S.TEP 9: Add your custom C# code here.
+For this example, we are concatenating the First name, Last Name, and then converting the First Letter to Uppercase.

 C# CODE